tensorflow/hub/tensorflow_hub/pip_package/PIP.md

 =============================================================================-->
 # Creating the TensorFlow Hub pip package using Linux

-This requires Python, Bazel and Git.
+This requires Python, Bazel (0.18.1 or Similar) and Git.
 (And TensorFlow for testing the package.)

 ### Activate virtualenv